Updated: Jun 15

 Give a medical diagnosis

-Unless they are a doctor.
+Unless they are a doctor or nurse practitioner and.

 While IBCLC's have been held as the gold standard of breastfeeding expertise the job of both professionals is the same.
 Support, Advocate, and Counsel.